Icon for más — more

 plus (math)

-In math, adding a greater amount to a number is just adding — plus.
+In math, adding more to a number is just addition using 'plus'.